 Last year I moved 8000 miles from home and found myself, for the first time ever, in a new place with no friends.
-I wanted everyone to instantly recognize how great I was and become my friend immediately, which was obviously a bratty and ridiculous expectation.
+I wanted everyone to instantly recognize how great I was and become my friend immediately, which was obviously bratty and ridiculous.
 But I hate working for things, and as a supremely lazy person, I just wanted to get making friends over with already.

 Making friends in a new city doesn’t have to be hard – in fact, it boils down to a pretty simple formula.
 You need to meet a ton of people, you need to see them regularly, and you need to turn them from acquaintances into friends.
 You have to feel comfortable initiating hangouts, and be open to genuine connections with just about anyone, in just about any situation.
 And if my bumbling, awkward ass can learn to do it, anyone can.

 Your first goal, without worrying about actually making any friends, should just be to meet as many people as you possibly can.
 You’re not going to make any friends if you only know two people!
 One of the easiest places to do this is a hostel.

 Even if you’re staying somewhere long-term, consider living at a hostel for your first couple weeks.
 They are so fun.
 You meet like-minded travelers.
 You see each other every day.
 You’re basically forced to get to know one another.
 Hang out in the common area or bar, join in on group tours, bar crawls, or other events, or start small by befriending the people in your dorm.

 I’m notoriously bad at small talk and even I found hostels a breeze.
 Everyone has interesting stories – where they’re from, why they’re there, how long they’ve been traveling, etc – that they’re happy to share if you ask.
 And the environment is so open and social that even a cursory getting-to-know-you conversation will probably lead to an invite out later.
 Check HostelWorld before booking to see which places are great for socializing, and which aren’t.